oscarjenot/streamlit-template/README.md

 ## Files and directory
 **app.py** - main script for the streamlit frontend
 **.streamlit/** - config folder for streamlit app configurations (colors, font, themes, etc)
 **frontend/** - directory with all the 'frontend' scripts and rendering functions and constants.
-The idea is to keep the app.py as simple as possinble.
+The idea is to keep the app.py as simple as possible.
-**backend/** - directory with all of the backend scripts and computations.
+**backend/** - directory with all the backend scripts and computations.
-**.env & .env.template** - environement variable (AUTH0 secret variables for example).
+**.env & .env.template** - environment variable (AUTH0 secret variables for example).
 Never push to Git (add .env to .gitignore).
 **requirements.txt** - If you use pip, fill this file with the needed packages.